sponsian/mosaic-dev/packages/contracts/test-report.md

     ✓ liquidateTroves(): emits liquidation event with correct values when all troves have ICR > 110% and Stability Pool covers a subset of troves (1300ms)
     ✓ liquidateTroves():  emits liquidation event with correct values when all troves have ICR > 110% and Stability Pool covers a subset of troves, including a partial (1362ms)
-    ✓ liquidateTroves(): does not affect the liquidated user's token balances (4805ms) ✓ liquidateTroves(): Liquidating troves at 100 < ICR < 110 with SP deposits correctly impacts their SP deposit and ETH gain (1556ms)
+    ✓ liquidateTroves(): does not affect the liquidated user's token balances (4805ms) ✓ liquidateTroves(): Liquidating troves at 100 < ICR < 110 with SP deposits correctly impacts their SP deposit and REEF gain (1556ms)
-    ✓ liquidateTroves(): Liquidating troves at ICR <=100% with SP deposits does not alter their deposit or ETH gain (1391ms) ✓ liquidateTroves() with a non fullfilled liquidation: non liquidated trove remains active (1140ms) ✓ liquidateTroves() with a non fullfilled liquidation: non liquidated trove remains in TroveOwners Array (1378ms)
+    ✓ liquidateTroves(): Liquidating troves at ICR <=100% with SP deposits does not alter their deposit or REEF gain (1391ms) ✓ liquidateTroves() with a non fullfilled liquidation: non liquidated trove remains active (1140ms) ✓ liquidateTroves() with a non fullfilled liquidation: non liquidated trove remains in TroveOwners Array (1378ms)
 gasUsed:  609826